zoom/rtms-meeting-assistant-starter-kit/README.md

 ## Features

 ### Real-Time Recording
-During active meetings, the application saves transcript, video, and audio data to disk in real time for immediate access and processing.
+During active meetings, the application saves transcript, video, audio, screenshare, and event data to disk in real time for immediate access and processing.

 - **Transcripts**: Saved as VTT, SRT, and TXT files in the `recordings/{streamId}` folder with timestamped entries.
 - **Audio**: Raw PCM data is stored per participant in `.raw` files within `recordings/{streamId}/{userId}.raw`, with automatic gap filling for silent periods.
 - **Video**: Raw H.264 video is combined into a single file `recordings/{streamId}/combined.h264`, with SPS/PPS headers for playback compatibility and gap filling using black frames.
+- **Screenshare**: Captured as JPEG images in `recordings/{streamId}/processed/jpg/` with deduplication to avoid redundant frames, and compiled into PDF format for easy viewing and analysis.
+- **Events**: Meeting participant activities (join/leave events) logged in `recordings/{streamId}/events.log` with timestamps for attendance tracking and meeting analytics.

+### Real-Time AI Processing
+During active meetings, the application provides live AI analysis to enhance meeting facilitation and participant engagement.
+The LLM continuously processes incoming transcripts to generate:

+- **Dialog Suggestions**: Strategic conversation directions and facilitation tips to guide meeting discussions effectively
+- **Sentiment Analysis**: Real-time assessment of participant sentiment and emotional indicators from speech patterns
+- **Meeting Summaries**: Live summarization of ongoing discussions with key points and decisions as they emerge

+These insights are broadcast via WebSocket to connected Zoom Apps, providing facilitators and participants with immediate AI-powered assistance during the meeting.

 ### Post-Meeting Processing
+After meetings conclude, comprehensive AI-powered processing generates detailed meeting summaries and finalizes media files.
+The LLM analyzes transcripts, screenshare images, and participant event logs to create structured summaries with key decisions, action items, and entity detection.
+These summaries are saved as formatted Markdown files in `meeting_summary/{streamId}.md` for easy access and search.

-LLM summary generation from transcripts, event logs, and video/audio muxing operations occur only after the meeting concludes, ensuring comprehensive processing once all data is available.
-This includes combining raw audio and video streams into a final muxed video file (`recordings/{streamId}/final_output.mp4`) for archival and playback.
+Additionally, raw audio and video streams are combined into a final muxed video file (`recordings/{streamId}/final_output.mp4`) for archival and playback, ensuring all meeting content is properly processed and accessible.

 ### Data Storage and Reuse
 All meeting data is stored in a structured format within the `recordings/{streamId}/` directory, enabling users to leverage this rich dataset for custom AI training and analysis: